Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport analysis shows one active public transport stop in Kilcoy.
-This stop offers a mix of bus services, with one route providing 24 weekly passenger trips.
-Transport accessibility is limited, with residents typically located 606 meters from the nearest stop.
+Kilcoy has one active public transport stop operating, offering a mix of bus services.
+This stop is served by one route, facilitating 24 weekly passenger trips in total.
+Transport accessibility is rated as limited, with residents typically residing 606 meters away from the nearest transport stop.

-Service frequency averages three trips per day across all routes, equating to approximately 24 weekly trips per individual stop.
+Service frequency averages three trips per day across all routes, resulting in approximately 24 weekly trips per individual stop.

 Frequently Asked Questions - Transport